-3) 12-Step Group Program Attendance and Experiential Paper (10 pts)
+4) 12-Step Group Program Attendance and Experiential Paper (30 pts)

 Attend a 12- step meeting of your choice.
 Prepare a 1-2 page, single-spaced summary of the meeting attended.
 The summary should include the type of meeting (ie. AA, NA etc), address, and time of the meeting.
 Explore a meta perspective (first and second order cybernetics) for example look at what is happening between individuals within the meeting and the collective group.
 Additionally, please add your individual reaction to and experience of the meeting.
-Papers will be discussed within class.
+Papers will be discussed during class.

-4) Poster Presentation and Handout (40 points)
+5) Poster Presentation and Handout (100 points)

 Conceptualize a research problem relevant to addiction and family therapy field.
 Pick a topic that you identify as lacking in the current literature.
 Conceptualize your topic through a family therapy lens/theory.
 Provide a synthesis of the current literature on your topic.
-Write about the clinical implication of your topic in the field of substance abuse disorder/addition within family therapy.
+Write about the clinical implication of your topic in the field of substance abuse disorder/addiction within family therapy.
 For example: How can your topic be applied within a clinical setting?
 How will families benefit from your topic?
 If research is limited, how is that gap affecting families in substance abuse disorder/addiction treatment?
 Then outline areas where you topic can be expanded in the future to further the field.
-Handouts should be 2-4 pages (one paragraph for each topic on your poster), single spaced, and should include a reference page with at least six references.
+Handouts should be 2-4 pages (one paragraph for each topic on your poster), single-spaced, and should include a reference page with at least six references.
 If no family therapy literature has covered your topic you may pull from literature from other fields.
 Handout and citations should be written in APA format.
 The handout should be an expansion of the poster.
 The purpose of the handout is to share what you have learned with your colleagues, please bring enough for the class.
+You will give a one-on-one presentation of your poster to the teacher during the poster presentation class.